Dak Prescott in Year 3: Time to Take Charge

 3. OK, so now to the helmet rule.
 From what I heard, the Ravens believed two of the three calls against them were officiated correctly, with the outlier being the one against Bennett Jackson that we showed you (via Jac Collinsworth) above.
 The Bears coaches, for their part, were expecting more calls as the officials work their way through the new rule—and didn’t get a good look at the kind that’ll occur inside the tackle box, which they believe are going to be the drive killers/starters to result from the change.
 And the concern for staffs coming out of the Hall of Fame Game is that it’s hard for the officials to call the rule in real time, which leads to fear on their part that they’ll miss violations and get downgraded.
 We’ll see what kind of feedback the league gives Baltimore and Chicago this week.

-4. A sign of how good the Eagles feel about EVP Howie Roseman and coach Doug Pederson: Those extensions through 2022 weren’t really extensions at all.
-Philly did new five-year deals with two, which is a nod to the job they’ve done in building a championship outfit over the last 31 months.
+4. A sign of how good the Eagles feel about EVP Howie Roseman and coach Doug Pederson: Those deals through 2022 were done way before it was necessary.
+Pederson had three years left on his existing deal, and Roseman had two, which is a nod to the job they’ve done in building a championship outfit over the last 31 months.

 5. I think analytics are a very useful tool for NFL teams, but Corey Coleman’s failure to make any dent in Cleveland is probably a good example of relying too much on numbers.
 He ran a sub-4.4 40 at his pro day, and was incredibly productive at Baylor—he notched 74 catches for 1,363 yards and 20 touchdowns in 2015.
 It was a priority for Cleveland to find guys who could get in the end zone, and Coleman clearly showed he could in Waco.
 But on the flip side, there were questions about his football IQ coming out of a simple offense, and his route-running ability, and that’s why there are more than a couple teams that aren’t very surprised at how his time in Cleveland ended, with Sunday’s trade to Buffalo for a bag of pylons.